baoobab/ragemp-carmarket/README.md

 - /buycar - Buys a vehicle that is currently on a sell point at the car market.

+- /restorecar - Restore a vehicle that is currently on a sell point at the car market.<br>
+Vehicle will be restored into the seller's ownVehicles storage.

 - /addcolshape [width height depth] - Creates a new cuboid collision shape with the specified dimensions.

 - /addcarmarket [width height depth] - Creates a new car market with a collision shape of the specified dimensions.